View the original recipe via:

+First, we're going to show you the easiest way to peel tomatoes.
 FILL a large pan with water and bring to a boil.
 Take all the tomatoes and slice a shallow X with a sharp knife on the bottom of the tomatoes.

 This will stop them from getting cooked to long and therefore soft.
 REPEAT for all the tomatoes.
-After all the tomatoes have been in the boiling water, you can easily remove the skin starting at the X. That’s easier than you though, right?
+After all the tomatoes have been in the boiling water, you can easily remove the skin starting at the X.

 Now remove all the seeds from the tomatoes and set the rest of the tomatoes aside.
 You don't have to throw the seeds away, you can create a delicious tomato sauce with the leftovers.

 Now it's time to blend the tomatoes, cucumber, red bell pepper, shallot and garlic until very smooth.
 Blend them all in batches.
 Depending on the blender, you want to blend it for a few minutes each time and make it smooth by adding parts of the red wine vinegar each time.

 PLACE all the blended ingredients in one large bowl or pan and mix well.
 ADD the olive oil and season with pepper and salt.
-PLACE in the refrigerator for at least 4 hours, but the flavors will be really awesome when you refrigerate overnight.
+PLACE in the refrigerator for at least 4 hours, but the flavours will be really awesome when you refrigerate overnight.

 If you would like to drink this cold soup instead of eating it with a spoon, simply add a little bit of water to make it less thick or skip the bread slices.
-We love to serve them as a tiny soup at parties, for that matter it’s easy when your guests don’t need a tiny spoon as well.
+For garnish, chop up some cucumber in very fine cubes (brunoise).